matter-labs/zksync-web-era-docs/README.md

 > zkEVM is a virtual machine that executes smart contracts in a way that is compatible with zero-knowledge-proof computation.
 > Our zkEVM keeps EVM semantics, but is also ZK-friendly and takes on traditional CPU architectures.

-Constantly updated, [zkSync: Docs for 2.0](https://v2-docs.zksync.io/dev) offers the most complete knowledge about the upcoming **zkSync Era**. zkSync Era release has built-in EVM compatibility which makes it a single key to release EVM-compatible ZK rollup.
+Constantly updated, [zkSync Era Docs](https://era.zksync.io/docs) offers the most complete knowledge about the upcoming **zkSync Era**. zkSync Era release has built-in EVM compatibility which makes it a single key to release EVM-compatible ZK rollup.
 We call it [zkEVM](https://zksync.io/zkevm): long-awaited way to preserve the battle-tested code and knowledge gained after years of working with Solidity scaling it with Layer 2.